about Yachtsnet online yacht brokerage

 440 sq ft

 The Westerly Renown is a solidly built family cruiser offering five berths in three cabins.
-The example shown here has been fitted with a non-standard fixed doghouse, which offers the cockpit and companionway much more weather protection than a normal sprayhood.
+One example shown here has been fitted with a non-standard fixed doghouse, which offers the cockpit and companionway much more weather protection than a normal sprayhood.

 LWL